khulnasoft-lab/design.khulnasoft.com/contents/layout/responsive-first.md

 ## Reflow

 When the content on a page reflows to respond to the available space, the hierarchy, structure, and relationships remain intact and clear within any viewport.
-- The visual order should match the [DOM order](https://www.w3.org/WAI/WCAG21/Techniques/css/C27) in almost all situations.
+- The visual order should match the [DOM order](https://www.w3.org/WAI/WCAG21/Techniques/css/C27).
 - Reflow isn't limited to just wrapping.
 For example, consider grouping a list of actions into a single dropdown in a small viewport.
 - Content should not abruptly rearrange; this can negatively impact the perceived performance of a page.
 ## Truncation